Loganayaki5648/police-data-logu1/README.md

 Files:
 - `project 1.ipynb`: Jupyter Notebook used for data analysis, cleaning, and exploration.
-- `app.py`: A simple Python web application (likely using Flask or Streamlit).
+- `app.py`: A simple Python web application.

 How to Run:

 For `project 1.ipynb`
-1. Open the notebook in Jupyter Notebook or Google Colab.
+1. Open the notebook in Jupyter Notebook .
 2. Run the cells one by one to see the analysis.

 For `app.py`